LinhHong95/LinhHong95/README.md

 ## 👋 Hi, I'm Linh!
-I'm a **Business Insights Analyst** with 6+ years of experience in **entrepreneurship and business strategy**.
+I'm a **Business Insights Analyst** with 6+ years of experience in **retail entrepreneurship and business strategy**.
 I’m passionate about storytelling with data.

 🔍 **What I Do:**
 - Transform raw data into actionable insights